Blog

 Most successful creators refresh their trailers every 6-12 months.
 Your channel evolves, and your trailer should reflect your current best work, not what you were capable of a year ago.

-How long should a youtube channel trailer be?
+How long should a YouTube channel trailer be?

 The ideal length falls between 30-90 seconds, with 45-60 seconds being the sweet spot for most channels.
 Shorter trailers don't provide enough information for viewers to make a subscription decision.
 Longer trailers ask too much commitment from someone who doesn't know you yet.